polotto/Digital-Device-Design-for-Power-Factor-Calculation/README.md

   * Simulations
     * Functions Test: Test of the algorithms written in C.
     * Matlab: Algorithm tests.
-* Thesis Latex: All my thesis latex content.
+* Thesis Latex: All my thesis Latex content.
+* Slides: All my slides apresentation in Latex.

 ## Thesis Abstract in English